 - Gender Pay Gap and Academic Career Pipeline and Transition Points: Professor Steve Bradley, Deputy Vice-Chancellor

-- Maternity, Family Leave, Caring responsibilities, Childcare Provision and Flexible Working: Professor Dame Sue Black, Pro-Vice-Chancellor (Engagement)
+- Maternity, Family Leave, Caring responsibilities, Childcare Provision and Flexible Working: Sarah Kemp, Pro-Vice-Chancellor (Engagement)

 - Professional Services Career Progression: Nicola Owen, Deputy Chief Executive (Operations)

 To deliver this ambitious action plan, a new Athena Swan team was appointed in 2020.
 The Athena Swan Implementation Group (ASIG) was also established to provide oversight, support and challenge for the implementation of the plan.
-ASIG Terms of Reference and Membership List
+Please contact our Athena Swan Team to see ASIG Terms of Reference and Membership List.

 Athena Swan Departmental/Faculty Bronze Awards

 The following departments/faculty currently hold Bronze awards: